Zyron-Official/FileTree/docs/integration/Java-Swing.md

 - `FileTreeModel:`

-Extends DefaultTreeModel to provide a tree model based on the file system.
+   &#9702; Extends DefaultTreeModel to provide a tree model based on the file system.

-createNode(File file): Recursively creates tree nodes for directories and files.
+   &#9702; createNode(File file): Recursively creates tree nodes for directories and files.

 - `FileTreeFrame:`

-Sets up the main application window.
+   &#9702; Sets up the main application window.

-Initializes `JTree` with `FileTreeModel` and adds it to a JScrollPane.
+   &#9702; Initializes `JTree` with `FileTreeModel` and adds it to a JScrollPane.

-This frame will display the file tree in a Swing application.
+   &#9702; This frame will display the file tree in a Swing application.

+#### Note

+it is a basic example of FileTree library implementation in Swing(Java), you might need to enhance it with additional implementations like icons.